 Therapy & Counselling

-The Health Professions Act Bill 21 requires the College of Physiotherapists of Alberta to provide funding for treatment and/or counselling for patients who have experienced sexual abuse or sexual misconduct by a physiotherapist while they are a patient.
+The College of Physiotherapists of Alberta is required to provide funding for treatment and/or counselling for patients who have experienced sexual abuse or sexual misconduct by a physiotherapist while they are a patient.
 For more information, refer to the Funds for Therapy and Counselling section.

 Community resources may also be available.
 Contact the Association of Alberta Sexual Assault Services for services in your area.